spatie/laravel-data/docs/as-a-resource/from-data-to-array.md

 }
 ```

-As always, don't forget to type collections of data objects by annotation or the `DataCollectionOf` attribute, this is essential to transform these collections correctly.
+As always, remember to type collections of data objects by annotation or the `DataCollectionOf` attribute,
+this is essential to transform these collections correctly.